 The dollar amount limit for any single expense shall not exceed $250.00.

 No funds maintained in a revolving fund shall be used in an attempt to influence government decisions, for entertainment purposes, or for any other purpose not related to classroom instruction.
 The fund will not be used to circumvent established payroll and purchasing policies.
 The intent of the fund is to accommodate incidental and unexpected expenses such as: postage & shipping, small items ($25.00 or less), and emergency situations.
-Food items must have prior approval from the Assistant Director and then expense it.
+Food items must be for meetings and have prior approval from the School Principal and then expense it.

 The amount of cash funds for any Program and the Resource Center shall not exceed $250.00, which can be reimbursed once a month.